 Given the complexity and ambiguity of IR35, proceeding without specialist support is a risk, whereas the opinion of a trusted, independent expert carries greater weight.

-- Often returns “unable to determine.”
+- It often returns “unable to determine”.

 The importance of contract wording and working practices